pyne/pyne/docs/install/ubuntu.rst

 The intention of these
-scripts is that PyNE can be ready to use on a clean install of any of the supported operating systems.
+scripts is that PyNE can be ready to use on a clean install of any of the :ref:`supported operating systems <supported_platforms>`.
 Furthermore, the user should choose either to build a stable version of PyNE or the current develop branch of PyNE by supplying a secondary argument.
 Choosing between dev and stable is a matter of preference, if you intend to contribute to PyNE it is recommended that